 (Disclosure: Some of the links below may be affiliate links.
 For more information, read my disclosure.)

-Everybody will agree with me that paying 1.5% of fees, or more, on each transaction abroad really sucks!
+Everybody will agree with me that paying 1.5% of fees, or even more, on each transaction abroad really sucks!
 That is not something you want to think about when you are on vacation or shopping online in other countries.
 Thanks to N26, this should never be necessary anymore!

 In this post, I am going to cover everything you need to know about N26.
-And since I have already talked about Revolut on this blog, I will compare both services which are similar but not totally equivalent!
+And since I have already talked about Revolut on this blog, I will compare both services which are similar but not equivalent!

 Stay tuned to find out how to save money on foreign exchange fees!